OctopusDeploy/docs/docs/packaging-applications/build-servers/tfs-azure-devops/using-octopus-extension/index.md

 ### Add a package application step {#UsetheTeamFoundationBuildCustomTask-AddStepstoyourBuildorReleaseProcess-packageUsingExtension}

-Add a step to your Build or Release process, our recommended approach is to use [Archive Files](http://go.microsoft.com/fwlink/?LinkId=809083) task.
+Add a step to your Build or Release process, our recommended approach is to use the [Archive Files](http://go.microsoft.com/fwlink/?LinkId=809083) task.

 :::success
 **Package versioning**